MrKiven/dotfiles/README.md

 # My Code Env Config

-> tmux  zsh k-vim gitconfig tig fzf z
+> tmux  zsh k-vim gitconfig tig fzf z vagrant...
 >> also fuck, but not use

 ## Some Else Waiting...